 - Put the mussels in the pot or dutch oven, cover with a lid and continue to boil for 5-8 minutes.
 Check the mussels at 5 minutes to see if they are all open.

 - As soon as most of the mussels are open turn off the heat and portion into bowls with crusty bread a clean bowl for the shells.
 Throw out any mussels that are not open.

-If you enjoy seafood I hope you will give mussels a try!
+If you enjoy seafood I hope you will give Mussels With Smoked Spanish Paprika a try!

 Is there anything you love to eat now that you would not eat as a child?